ChewKeanHo/license-proprietary/README.md

 ## License Nature

 To use this license for your product licensing, you **MUST**, in layman terms, consider the following as your recipient perpectives:

-1. You're only allowed to use for personal deployment as long as you:
+1. *You're only allowed to use for personal deployment as long as you*:
    1. **SHALL** procure either given by or purchase the license grant from the copyright owner in written document; AND
    2. **SHALL** only use within the specified terms and conditions inside your